SK53/indicia-docs/site-building/iform/modules/mobile-auth/setup.rst

 Setting permissions
 -------------------

-There are two types of permissions that the module provides:

-* Administrator
+The module provides two permissions:

+* View the administrative dashboard
-* User
+* View personal dashboard

+A user must be assigned one of these permissions in order to manage app accounts.

-The main and only difference is that a person with Administrator permissions can access and modify with all existing application accounts on the site, while the user can only see and edit those of his creation.
+The only difference is that a person with Administrator permissions can access and modify all existing application accounts on the site, while the user can only see and edit those of his creation.